CS 315: Automata Theory

 1-2 Math.
 Preliminaries and Languages Ch.
 1 & 2

-There will be homeworks and quizzes during the semester to test your comprehension and give you a chance to practice the analytic skills we learn.
+Quizzes and Homeworks: There will be homeworks and quizzes during the semester to test your comprehension and give you a chance to practice the analytic skills we learn.
 Homeworks will usually be assigned weekly.
-Quizzes may happen in the first 10 minutes of class and will not necessarily be announced in advance; be sure to keep up on your reading and come to class ready to think!
+Quizzes are usually are in the form of small in-class exercises, one-question tests, and other activities that I may include to keep students engaged and thinking along.
+Be sure to keep up on your reading and come to class ready to think!

 Grading: The grading scheme for the course is as follows: